abdullahakram/Conways-Game-of-Life-Implementation/README.md

-# Implementation of Conway's Game of Life Implementation
+# Implementation of Conway's Game of Life

 Conway's Game of Life is a cellular automaton invented by mathematician John Conway in 1970.
 It consists of a grid of cells, where each cell can be in one of two states: alive or dead.
 The cells evolve over time according to a set of rules that determine whether a cell will be alive or dead in the next generation.